robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_forward_kinematics/youtube_script_improved.md

 [**Visual: Calculation of phi2 and phi3**]

 **Narrator:** "Next, we calculate 'phi2', the angle at the foot joint.
-It's found by subtracting 'phi1' and the external angle at the knee from 180 degrees. 'phi3', an auxiliary angle, is then determined by subtracting the original knee joint angle from 'phi1'.
+To calculate 'phi2', we determine the angle between the femur and the ground.
+This is done by subtracting the sum of 'phi1' and the angle of the tibia relative to the ground from 180 degrees.
+This provides us the angle at the foot joint. 'phi3', an auxiliary angle, is then determined by subtracting the original knee joint angle from 'phi1'.
 These angles are crucial for determining the position of the foot."

 [**Visual: Horizontal and Vertical Projections of H**]